kennyalive/Language-Arena/README.md

 Getting up and running
 ----------------------
 #### Prerequisites
-1. Python is required to run the benchmark.
+1. Local clone of DigitalWhip repository.
+2. Python (2.7 or 3.x).
-2. Actual compilers for benchmarking.
+3. Actual compilers for benchmarking.

 #### Compilers configuration
 The compiler configuration is pretty simple.
 Just update paths in config.py located in the project's root.